arnaudbos/i-rant/content/loom-part-2-blocking.md

 {{< /gallery >}}

 On the JVM, the threads we manipulate are actually kernel threads.
-The threads which are instantiated and managed by the various flavors of `ExecutorService` available via the helper `java.util.concurrent.Executors` are an abstraction over native threads with additional thread pool logic, tasks queues management and scheduling mechanisms.
+The threads which are instantiated and managed by the various flavors of `ExecutorService`, available via the helper `java.util.concurrent.Executors`, are an abstraction over native threads, with additional thread pool logic, tasks queues management and scheduling mechanisms.

 As said earlier, the executor I've used in this implementation is a "cached" `ThreadPoolExecutor`.